-Based on the research evidence, the key factors to be assessed include psychological and/or physical strain, sleep, as well as alertness and fatigue during the shift.
-Based on experiential knowledge, the most important factor to be assessed in a nurse's work is mental strain.
-The assessment can be based on, for example, surveys completed every 3-6 months and field measurements carried out in periods of 1-2 weeks at work and in free time.
-The most common surveys and field methods suitable for this purpose are described in Appendix 1.
-The employee can also choose to use smart devices available on the market to measure strain and recovery.
+Based on general research evidence, the key factors to be assessed include mental and/or physical strain, sleep, as well as alertness and fatigue during the shift.
+Based on experiential knowledge, the most important factors to be assessed in the work of firefighters and paramedics are mental and physical strain.
+The assessment can be based on, for example, questionnaires completed every 3-6 months and field measurements carried out in periods of 1-2 weeks at work and in free time.
+Some questionnaires and field methods suitable for this purpose are described in Appendix 1.
+In addition, the employee can also choose to use smart devices available on the market to measure strain and recovery.